 Spread of Civil Disobedience Movement (CDM) and Participants

 Business Class: Keen on expanding their business, the business class supported CDM against colonial policies that restricted business activities.
 They wanted protection against imports of foreign goods, and a rupee-sterling foreign exchange ratio that would discourage imports.
-To organise business interests, they formed the Indian Industrialand Commercial Congress in 1920 and the Federation of the Indian Chamber of Commerce and Industries (FICCI) in 1927.
+To organize business interests, they formed the Indian Industrial and Commercial Congress in 1920 and the Federation of the Indian Chamber of Commerce and Industries (FICCI) in 1927.
 They gave financial assistance and refused to buy or sell imported goods.

 Civil disobedience movement pictures